Graylog2/documentation/pages/installation/graylog_ctl.rst

 Upgrade Graylog
 ===============

+.. warning:: The Graylog omnibus package currently does *not* support upgrading from Graylog 1.x to Graylog 2.0.x!

 Always perform a full backup or snapshot of the appliance before proceeding.
 Only upgrade if the release notes say the next version is a drop-in replacement.
 Look for the Graylog version you want to install `here <https://packages.graylog2.org/appliances/ubuntu>`_ , `graylog_latest` always links to the newest version::